danchoi/firelinks/README.markdown

     gem install firelinks

-Try running it by typing `firelinks` on the command line. fIf you get an error message saying that `firelinks` is missing, then you probably have a `PATH` issue.
+Try running it by typing `firelinks` on the command line.
+If you get an error message saying that `firelinks` is missing, then you probably have a `PATH` issue.
 Try one of these workarounds: